Jan. 6 panel subpoenas Secret Service for erased texts

-WASHINGTON (AP) — The House committee investigating the U.S. Capitol attack subpoenaed the Secret Service on Friday night for text messages agents reportedly deleted around Jan.
+WASHINGTON (AP) — The House committee investigating the Capitol riot has subpoenaed the Secret Service for text messages agents reportedly deleted around Jan.
 6, 2021, as the panel probes Donald Trump’s actions at the time of the deadly siege.

-Committee Chairman Bennie Thompson, D-Miss., said in a statement that the committee understands the messages had been “erased.”
+The committee chairman, Rep. Bennie Thompson, D-Miss., said the committee understands the messages had been “erased.”
 Thompson outlined an aggressive timeline for production of the documents by Tuesday.

-“The USSS erased text messages from January 5 and 6, 2021, as part of a ‘device-replacement program,’” Thompson said late Friday.
+“The USSS erased text messages from January 5 and 6, 2021, as part of a ‘device-replacement program,’” Thompson said in a statement late Friday.

 He said the panel “seeks the relevant text messages, as well as any after action reports that have been issued in any and all divisions of the USSS pertaining or relating in any way to the events of January 6, 2021.”

-The Secret Service did not immediately respond to a request for comment.
+The Secret Service said the committee “has had our full and unwavering cooperation” since beginning its work and “that does not change,” according to a statement from agency spokesman Anthony Guglielmi.
+He added: ”We plan to continue that cooperation by responding swiftly to the Committee’s subpoena.”

 The subpoenas come hours after the nine-member panel received a closed briefing from the watchdog for Department of Homeland Security, which oversees the Secret Service.
-The watchdog briefed the lawmakers about his finding that the Secret Service deleted texts from around Jan.
+Lawmakers were briefed about his finding that the Secret Service deleted texts from around Jan.
 6, according to two people familiar with the matter.

-For the Jan.
-6 panel, the watchdog’s finding raised the startling prospect of lost evidence that could shed further light on Trump’s actions during the insurrection, particularly after earlier testimony about the president’s confrontation with security as he tried to join supporters at the Capitol.
+That finding raised the startling prospect of lost evidence that could shed further light on then-President Donald Trump’s actions during the insurrection, particularly after earlier testimony about his confrontation with security as he tried to join supporters at the Capitol.

-It was a rare action for the panel to issue a subpoena to an executive branch department.
-The committee’s letter was to USSS Director James Murray, who is set to retire at the end of the month.
+It was a rare step for the committee to issue a subpoena to an executive branch department.

 The committee had originally sought the electronic records in mid-January and made an official request in March for all communications received or sent from DHS employees between Jan.
 5 and Jan.
 7, 2021.

-Thompson, the Democratic chairman of the House Jan.
-6 panel, told the Associated Press on Friday that the committee is taking a deeper look at whether records may have been lost.
-“There have been some conflicting positions on the matter,” the Mississippi lawmaker said.
+Thompson told The Associated Press on Friday that the committee is taking a deeper look at whether records may have been lost.
+“There have been some conflicting positions on the matter,” he said.

-The private briefing was confirmed by two people familiar with the matter who spoke to The Associated Press on the condition of anonymity to discuss it.
+The briefing was confirmed by two people familiar with the matter who spoke on condition of anonymity to discuss it.

 He said the Secret Service had started to reset its mobile devices to factory settings in January 2021 “as part of a pre-planned, three-month system migration.”
 In that process, some data was lost.